Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 That is no longer the case.

 In today’s environment, delivery experience directly influences customer perception.
-Speed, reliability, and transparency are now key drivers of brand value.
+Speed, reliability, and transparency are now key drivers of brand value—and logistics leaders in retail, e-commerce, manufacturing, and 3PL are recognizing that execution quality is a competitive moat.

-Organizations that excel in logistics execution gain a significant competitive advantage.
+Organizations that excel in logistics execution gain advantages that extend well beyond cost savings:

 Southeast Asia is at a pivotal moment in its logistics evolution.